 Will My Personal Independence Payment (PIP) Be Affected?

 If you currently receive PIP (Personal Independence Payment), then Carer’s Allowance may be available to someone looking after you.
-If your carer looks after you for 35 hours per week or more and earns £123 or less per week, they may be eligible to claim too.
+If your carer meets the eligibility requirements listed above, they may be entitled to this benefit.

 If the person you care for receives housing benefits, their benefits may be affected.
 Other means-tested benefits that could potentially be affected by a claim include: